-This course is a review of alignment angles and adjusting procedures used in four-wheel alignment, including the use of four-wheel alignment equipment.
-(Prerequisites: AUT 221, MAT 100 or MAT 152, RDG 100) (Corequisites: AUT 112, AUT 221 - DAY)
+This course is a review of alignment angles and adjusting procedures used in fourwheel alignment, including the use of four-wheel alignment equipment.
+(Prerequisites: AUT 221, MAT 152, RDG 100) (Corequisites: AUT 112, AUT 221 DAY)

-AUT 241 AUTOMOTIVE AIR CONDITIONING
+AUT 241 AUTOMOTIVE AIR CONDITIONING 4.0 Credits

 This course is a study in the principles of refrigeration, operation and testing procedures to determine the cause of malfunction, and servicing or repairing by approved methods.
 Emphasis is on special tools, equipment and safety procedures.
-(Prerequisites: AUT 141, MAT 100 or MAT 152, RDG 100) (Corequisite: AUT 141 - Day)
+(Prerequisites: AUT 141, or MAT 152, RDG 100) (Corequisite: AUT 141 Day)

-AUT 245 ADVANCED ENGINE PERFORMANCE
+AUT 245 ADVANCED ENGINE PERFORMANCE 5.0 Credits

 This course includes "hands-on" diagnostics, including an in-depth study and use of the oscilloscope in diagnosing engine performance problems.
-(Prerequisites: AUT 145, AUT 262, MAT 100 or MAT 152, RDG 100) (Corequisite: AUT 145, AUT 262 - Day)
+(Prerequisites: AUT 145, AUT 262, MAT 152, RDG 100) (Corequisite: AUT 145, AUT 262 Day)